gazoodle/geckolib/README.md

  - Desyncronize various protocol updates from their async wait mechanisms because this resulted in busy traffic immediately after a user demand causing the next one to go into a retry loop resulting in tardy updates in HA.
+ - Protocol retry count removed because it is now intrinsic to retry operations every so often until the timeout period is exceeded.

 ## Done/Fixed in 1.0.10
  - Handle TempNotValid error